jxbz/fromage/generate-cifar/README.md

 - Thanks also go to [Jiahui Yu](https://jiahuiyu.com/).

 ## License
-This directory (exluding the `fid/` subdirectory) is made available under a CC BY-NC-SA 4.0 license.
+This repository (exluding the `fid/` subdirectory) is made available under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.